-The 4th BBVA Latin American Local Markets Conference in London gave me the chance to speak in detail with some local Latin American representatives.
-In the following, I would like to share some of the insights I gained from these conversations and the narratives that may affect 2018.
+The BBVA Latin American Local Markets Conference in London gave Christian Gaier, senior fund manager of government bonds of emerging markets, the chance to talk to local Latin American representatives.
+In our blog he shares some of the insights he gained and the narratives that may affect 2018.

 The global economy is experiencing significant growth, and the emerging markets have felt the increased economic growth rates as well.
 Even in problematic countries such as Brazil or Russia, the situation has been picking up due to the increased oil price.

-The spring meeting of the International Monetary Fund was held in Washington from 20th to 23rd April.
+The spring meeting of the International Monetary Fund was held in Washington from 20 to 23 April.
 This event was the reason for an investor conference that I attended in order to get an idea of the status quo of the global economy as well as of risks and opportunities.

 Brazil is locked into a severe recession in 2016, the year of the Olympic Games in Rio de Janeiro.
 After negative growth of 2.5% last year, the economy will be shrinking by more than 3% in 2016.
 Political crises and corruption scandals in connection with the oil company Petrobras have badly affected the country.
 But […]

 In Brazil, or more specifically, in Rio de Janeiro, the 31st Summer Olympics will be held in August of 2016.
 After Mexico City (1968), Moscow (1980), Seoul (1988), and Beijing (2008), this is only the fifth outing in the city of an emerging economy.
 The holding of the Games reflects the increasing economic importance of […]

 This issue of the ESG Letter focuses on the topic Global Sporting Events.